 Labour Market Insurance decides whether the reported accident at work can be recognised as such, and decides whether any compensation should be paid.
 All expences regarding examination of the injury, must in the examine periode, when the Labour Maket Insurence examine the injury, be paid by the unit where the injured is employed.
 Any compensation is disbursed directly by the insurance unit at Uddannelses- og Forskningsstyrelsen and the unit where the injured is employed, will be charged the compensation.

 At the latest 3 month after an injury is reported the Danish Working Environment Authority will decide, wether they will acknowledge or reject a reported injury.
 Within 1 year from the reported accident they will make a decision of compensation. - In regards to occupational diseases the Danish Working Environment Authority will decide, wether they will acknowledge or reject a reported injury within 6 month.
 If the disease will be handled by the Danish Working Environment Disease Authority it will be decided within 2 years.

 Note: AU HR, Development and Work Environment assesses all accidents resulting in less than one day of absence.
 Injuries which do not result in absence over and above the day of the injury are not reportable, and initially they will therefore only be registered.
 Under Danish law, the injured person’s right to have an accident reported as a potential work injury lapses one year after the day of the injury.
 It is therefore important to contact AU HR if the accident gives rise to discomfort or inconvenience, or if expenses are incurred as a result of the accident.

-The health and safety group must report the accident by the link:
+The health and safety group must report the accident via the link:

-Do you have comments to digital report, please write to firstname.lastname@example.org
+If you have comments regarding the digital report, please contact

 If you have any questions, please contact AU HR, Development & Work Environment by email at email@example.com